abhineet123/MTF/Config/ReadMe.md

 			0: Mean Corner Distance or MCD error - mean euclidean distance between the corners of the two bounding boxes
 			1: Center Location Error or CLE - euclidean distance between the centroids of the two bounding boxes
 			2: Jaccard Error - ration of intersection to union between the two bounding boxes

-	 Parameter:	'record_frames'
-		Description:
-			record the tracked frames into a video file called Tracked_video.avi; enabling this may significantly decrease the overall tracking speed Possible Values:
-			0: Disable
-			1: Enable

-	 Parameter:	'pause_after_frame'
-		Description:
-			pause tracking after each frame;
-			pressing space bar will resume tracking;
-			pressing any other key (except Esc) will move to next frame (Esc will exit the program);
-		Possible Values:
-			0: Disable
-			1: Enable

 	 Parameter:	'reinit_at_each_frame'
 		Description: